 - Heat canola oil in a medium sized pot.
 Fry anchovies for about 2 minutes.
 Add garlic and fry for another minute.
 Pour in water.
 Bring to a boil and season with salt*** and pepper.
 Reduce heat and allow soup to simmer for 5 minutes.
 Break in the eggs and lightly break yolks with a pair of chopsticks.
 Add bok choy and mee suah and allow to cook for 2 to 3 minutes.

 - Turn off heat.
 Divide into 4 bowls, garnish with green onions and a few drops of sesame oil.
 Serve immediately.

-Wheat vermicelli is best eaten as soon as it is cooked as they tend to soak up the soup very quickly and become overly soft.
+Mee Suah Soup is best eaten as soon as it is cooked as the vermicelli tends to soak up the soup very quickly and become overly soft.